-A. During the term of this interim ordinance, including any extensions hereto, no person or entity shall grow industrial hemp for any purposes within the unincorporated areas of Shasta County and no County permit or approval of any type shall be issued therefor.
+A. During the term of this interim ordinance, no person or entity shall cultivate industrial hemp for any purposes within the unincorporated areas of Shasta County and no

+County permit or approval of any type shall be issued therefor.
 As set forth above under Section 2, the cultivation of industrial hemp for commercial purposes is currently prohibited by the State of California.
-Additionally, during this interim ordinance, including any extensions hereto, "Established Agricultural Research Institutions" as defined in FAC Section 81000, will similarly be prohibited from cultivating industrial hemp.
+Additionally, during this interim ordinance, "Established Agricultural Research Institutions" as defined in FAC Section 81000, will similarly be prohibited from cultivating industrial hemp.